 LGBTQIA+ Initiatives on Campus

-Student Experience and Engagement hosts monthly meetups for students of color, Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual (LGBTQIA), identified student, and students who identified as Queer students of color.
+Student Experience and Engagement hosts monthly meetups for students of color, students who identify as lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA), and students who identify as queer students of color.
 The meetups are a space to connect, build relationships, and share experiences and resources with people who share these identities.